Botswana Current Account Value and percent from GDP

 What is Botswana Current Account Deficit?

-- The surplus of Current Account in Botswana decreased to 3577 BWP Million (0.272 B USD) in the forth quarter of 2022.
+- The deficit of Current Account in Botswana increased to 2577 BWP Million (0.188 B USD) in the first quarter of 2023.
 The maximum value was 13555 BWP Million and minimum was -10419 BWP Million.

 - Data published Quarterly by Central Bank.